erigontech/erigon/README.md

 If beacon chain client on a different device: add `--http.addr 0.0.0.0` (JSON-RPC listen on localhost by default) .

-Once the JSON-RPC daemon is running, all you need to do is point your beacon chain client to `<ip address>:8545`, where `<ip address>` is either localhost or the IP address of the device running the JSON-RPC daemon.
+Once the JSON-RPC is running, all you need to do is point your beacon chain client to `<ip address>:8545`, where `<ip address>` is either localhost or the IP address of the device running the JSON-RPC.

 Erigon has been tested with Lighthouse however all other clients that support JSON-RPC should also work.